ShifatSarwar/Biomechanics-Analysis-Toolkit/readme.md

 Step 1: Install MATLAB Application on your device.
 (Make sure it is activated)

-Step 2: Locate the Matlabroot folder and go to MATLAB/extern/engines/python on Terminal You will need sudo access to access the folder on MAC or run the next line on Linux Systems Terminal
+Step 2: Locate the Matlabroot folder and go to MATLAB/extern/engines/python on Terminal.
+You will need sudo access to access the folder on MAC or run the next line on Linux Systems Terminal.

-Step 3: Run the command below to allow matlab engine working in python
+Step 3: Run the command below to allow matlab engine working in python.
 ```
 python setup.py install
 ```